Spider-Man (Japanese TV series): Protagonists

-Spider Bracelets (スパイダーブレスレット, Supaidā Buresuretto) is bracelet worn around by Spider-Man and Venom on their left wrists that can shoot webbing and is used to store their respective costumes the when Takuya and Yaleo are not wearing them.
+Spider Bracelets (スパイダーブレスレット) are bracelets worn by Spider-Man and Venom on their left wrists which can shoot webbing and store their respective costumes when not being worn.
 The Spider Bracelet's webbing takes the form of nets and strings made from Spider Fluid, which is stored in it.
 It is also equipped with a homing device that allows Spider-Man and Venom to summon their respective vehicles, such as Takuya's the GP-7 and the Marveller.
 A lighter version of the Spider Bracelet was built specifically for action scenes, as the one used in close-up shots was too heavy for the suit actor to wear during stunts.